SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 As the title of this blog post already unveiled, this article is about creating 3D mannequins – and the best thing is, you can use nearly every model you already own to create your very own shopping mall display dummies or mannequins.

-All you need to start is a Renderpeople model and a 3D scene of your choice.
+All you need to start with is a Renderpeople model and a 3D scene of your choice.

-“Important note:” This technique will not work with any formats come with embedded textures.
+“Important note:” This technique will not work with any formats that come with embedded textures.

-Now, to test the workflow we need to import one of the Renderpeople models we want to modify into any scene.
+To test the workflow, we need to import one of the Renderpeople models we want to modify into any scene.

 Viewport of 3ds max with 3D scanned human modelImported Model Stephanie Posed 005 Within 3ds Max Viewport